olmallet81/QuotesDB/README.md

    // or you can do directly
    conn.initAllTabs("QuotesDB","2007-01-01 00:00:00");
-   // it will then download data for all pairs (INSTRUMENT,GRANULARITY) defined in QuotesDB.hpp
+   // it will then download data for every pair (INSTRUMENT,GRANULARITY) defined in QuotesDB.hpp

    // connecting to QuotesDB database for reading data qdb::DataBase db("QuotesDB");